There are many things to consider when deciding whether to take your baby on a cruise.

 Things you must consider before you take your baby on a cruise

 - What about medical coverage for your baby on a cruise?
 The immune systems of babies are fragile, and little ones often get sick while traveling.
 It’s important to remember that most US-based insurance policies provide limited to no coverage outside our borders.
 If your baby gets sick, onboard medical treatment can be quite expensive.
-So if you take your baby on a cruise, you should never overlook your family’s need for travel insurance.
+So, if you take your baby on a cruise, you should never overlook your family’s need for travel insurance.
 You can compare and contrast travel insurance policies at InsureMyTrip and get a free quote.
-(Note: Consumer Rescue is an affiliate of InsureMyTrip and may receive a small commission if you use that link to purchase your policy.
-This comes at no cost to you.)

 - How will you bathe your baby on a cruise?
 Most cruise cabins don’t have bathtubs, and most babies need baths — sometimes more than once a day!
 I once rented a house in Spain for a month when my youngest was one year old.
 I made a mistake and never checked whether there was a bathtub in the home.
 There wasn’t.
 I ended up buying a small inflatable baby pool, which worked perfectly.
 Amazon sells a variety of small baby tubs that can work well to bathe your baby on a cruise ship.